 “What really haunts us–our own mistakes, or the weight of history?
 Based closely on the true story of her own uncanny encounters in an inherited antebellum Virginia farmhouse and old letters she found there, Abigail Cutter has crafted a novel that plumbs the painful history of a common soldier in the Civil War, and the burdens he cannot set down.
 A riveting read, rich in historic detail and moral complexity.”

-“Long Shadows is a richly imagined tragedy of a Rebel soldier whose regret for ill-chosen allegiance haunts him from the moment of enlistment through the horrors of a Union prison.
+“The Last of What I Am is a richly imagined tragedy of a Rebel soldier whose regret for ill-chosen allegiance haunts him from the moment of enlistment through the horrors of a Union prison.
 It follows him into the afterlife, where he lingers in his ancestral home, unable to shed his shame for fighting for the cause of slavery.
 Masterful historical research and detail of the 19th century invest this story with a reader’s pleasure in a felt life.
 All of this with an ear for the poetry that lives in disaster.”

 “Abigail Cutter has rendered the Civil War and its consequences with a rare power and eloquence, combining literary imagination with fidelity to history.
 She has allowed people who lived and breathed in the past to live and breathe again, telling us of loss and suffering we need to remember.”